nbugash-r7/appspider-plugin/README.md

-# appspider plugin for Jenkins
+# Appspider plugin for Jenkins

-TODO: Purpose and awesomeness when finished.
+This plugin (when done) will be used by developers to add to their Jenkins CI to trigger a AppSpider task after task (currently just a scan) to their latest build

 ## Development